 Wednesday - Rob Cowan

-A daily brainteaser, and performances by the Artists of the Week, the Amadeus Quartet.
+A daily brainteaser, and performances by our Baroque Spring Artist of the Week, Christopher Hogwood, one of the great pioneers of early music performance.